DCC-EX/dcc-ex.github.io/docs/advanced-setup/motor-board-config.rst

 How Do I Find Volts per Amp?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In some cases, the datasheet for your motor shield will list it.
 If the board or chip only provides a raw output, you are going to have to figure it out using Ohm's law.
 For a board like the IBT_2 that can handle 30 or more Amps, you are going to have to choose a useful range and design your current sense circuit to handle that range.
 We recommend using no more than 5 Amps on your main track.
 If you need more than 5 Amps, you need separate power districts and separate boosters.
 Be sure to set your motor board tripCurrent value to 5000, and be sure that the voltage from your motor board sense resistor/circuit does not exceed the Arduino pin input of 5V.
+For each motor board we test, we provide what you need to know on the page for that device.
+See the `Advanced Setup Section <../advanced-setup/index.html>`_

 Just Buy a Current Sense Board Instead
 ---------------------------------------